[Updated] Everything you need to know about notes, notetaking and organizing notes in TradesViz trading journal v2.0

 Notes organization: Searching for notes & filtering notes

 The video below shows filtering, searching on the notes tab, and also filtering using global filters.
-Note that global filters are typically for trades so using them to filter trade-based notes yield the best results.
+Note that global filters are typically for trades so using them to filter trade-based notes yields the best results.

 Click to play: